 Ideally, you should begin the process of enrolling in retiree health benefits 30 to 60 days prior to your retirement date.
 Retirement processing at the Health Service System (HSS) must be completed no later than 30 calendar days after your retirement date.
 If you do not submit all required documentation by that deadline, you will not have HSS retiree health coverage for yourself and any covered dependents when your active employee benefits end.
 You must then wait until the next Open Enrollment period to enroll in HSS retiree benefits.
 Note: Health Service System Rules requires that to be eligible for retiree healthcare coverage the retiree must have been a member of the Health Service System at some time during their active employment.
 Other restrictions may apply.
-Download these frequently asked questions, and contact HSS Member Services at (415) 554-1750 if you need additional information about your retiree health benefits.
+Contact HSS Member Services at (415) 554-1750 if you need additional information about your retiree health benefits.

 Contact your retirement system.
 Depending on your City employment status, your retirement system will be either SFERS, CalPERS, CalSTRS or PARS.
 (Contact your personnel supervisor if you have questions about which retirement system you belong to.)
 Once your pension benefits have been processed, save copies of all the documents that you receive from your retirement system related to your retirement processing.